All right, news roundup information overload hour.

 There's no other reason why.

-And I don't know how many more times we're gonna have to go through this mess before people have had it.
+And I don't know how many more times we're going to have to go through this mess before people have had it.

 People are fed up.

-Um it doesn't make sense that Republicans are winning what, six million more votes on house races, and we have, you know, we still haven't closed out the the account, the the counting in in some of these house races.
+And we have, you know, we still haven't closed out the account, the counting in some of these house races.

 It's unbelievable to me.

-Sean, I I think what Republicans have to do in these uh districts that do early voting, they have to get their voters out early, especially now Herschel Walker down in Georgia.
+Sean, I think what Republicans have to do in these districts that do early voting, they have to get their voters out early, especially now Herschel Walker down in Georgia.

 Spend money on getting people to knock on doors and make phone calls, especially when early voting happens in Georgia.